Discussion about this post

 In a spherical wave guide, near the signal, the strength of the signal drops off as the inverse of distance.
 At the "equator" of the impulse, the signal doesn't diminish, and further away it can actually increase.
 At the antipode, it can be quite strong again -- but chaotic, since the many converging impulses are not necessarily in phase after the long journey half way around the world.

-There are some interesting examples of earthquake waves also experiences antipodal amplification.
+There are some interesting examples of earthquake waves also experiencing antipodal amplification.

 No posts